helloerikaaa/dotfiles/README.md

 # Dotfiles

-The configuration files for my personal MacOS and Raspberry Pi devices.
-It includes basic configuration of Pi-Hole and Astroberry.
+The configuration files for my personal MacOS devices.

 # Installation